 Long-term investment strategies might be considered by investors who want to:

-- Save for Retirement: This is a common reason for a long-term investment strategy.
-This is because, for many, retirement can be the largest financial goal of a lifetime, as well as the longest to reach.
+- Save for Retirement: This is a common reason for a long-term investment strategy because, for many, retirement can be the largest financial goal of a lifetime, as well as the longest to reach.

-- Build Wealth: Long-term investment strategies could help grow money over time.
+- Build Wealth: Long-term investment strategies could help grow your money over time.